Design with Digital Media

-Structured to promote thought and work that crosses traditional lines between disciplines, the Digital + Media curriculum challenges students to consider non-standard approaches to the computer as a creative and expressive medium.
+The Design with Digital Media curriculum is structured to promote thought and work that crosses traditional lines between disciplines and challenges students to consider non-standard approaches to the computer as a creative and expressive medium.
 Study of technology, art and design is balanced with inquiry grounded in conceptual, critical, social, cultural and historical considerations.

-The design with digital media program mainly focuses on graduate studies.
 The graduate courses can either be taken as a MA/MS or Doctoral program.
-MA is a project-based program of study, whereas MS is research-based.
-The MA/MS courses are generally two year courses.
-The duration of the PhD may ranges from 3.5-6 years.
+The MA is a project-based program of study, whereas MS is research-based.
+The MA/MS options can generally be completed in two years.
+The duration of the PhD may range from 3.5-6 years.

 Current study areas in the digital media program include:

 - Design computing and cognition

 - Design process using digital media and creativity research

 - Virtual reality (VR) and augmented reality (AR) technologies for design visualization

 - Human-computer interaction aspects of digital tools for design